Oncology Massage Treatment

 Patients with certain medical conditions must consult with their physician and the massage therapist prior to any massage session.
 Some patients are not eligible for massage therapy, but others may be eligible with appropriate restrictions on pressure, site and position.

-MD Anderson outpatients must obtain a physician's order before scheduling an oncology massage.
+MD Anderson outpatients must obtain a physician's order before scheduling an oncology massage treatment.
 Please ask your MD Anderson oncologist or nurse to send a consult request online.

 For more information: